Home | About me | Contact | What's new | Privacy

 Railway crossing ahead

 This sign formerly indicated an unguarded railway crossing ahead.
-However, as of late 2009, it is now being used to warn of all railway crossings.
+However, as of late 2009, it is now used to warn of all railway crossings.
 You may not overtake between this sign and the crossing.

 Guarded railway crossing ahead